eddietseng1129/automation/README.md

 # Automation

-### This folder contains small projects help the users deal with some trivial tasks
+### These folders contain small projects help the users deal with some trivial tasks

 ## Built With